-1. Be sure your system and local terminal are both powered up.

-2. Connect a VT100-compatible terminal to the TERM jack on the Interface card front panel.
-Use a cable with an RJ-48 modular plug on one end for this connection.

-3. Set up the terminal to operate at 9.6 kbps, 8 data bits, no parity, and 1 stop bit.

-4. Press the RETURN key.
-The Registration Screen of Figure 3-1 appears.
+- 1. Be sure your system and local terminal are both powered up. - 2.
+Connect a VT100-compatible terminal to the TERM jack on the Interface card front panel.
+Use a cable with an RJ-48 modular plug on one end for this connection. - 3.
+Configure the terminal to operate at 9.6 kbps, 8 data bits, no parity, and 1 stop bit. - 4.
+Press the RETURN key.
+The Registration Screen in Figure 3-1 appears.